tillbaum/pytiba/README.md

 Current date and/or time letters are also supported.

 ### Sheets from Excel:
-Lets you easily create RevitSheetViews from an Excel worksheet table Parameters SheetNr, SheetName, IssueDate, Author, manual_Scale are set on the SheetView.
+Lets you easily create RevitSheetViews from an Excel worksheet table.
+Parameters SheetNr, SheetName, IssueDate, Author, manual_Scale are set on the SheetView.
 If Sheet already exist in Project, only the parameters get updated.